DShield-ISC/dshield/README.md

 - install the ssh honeypot cowrie (for ssh)
 - install needed environment (e.g. MySQL server, Python packages, ...)

+## Troubleshooting

+- logs are sent twice an hour to the [dshield portal](https://www.dshield.org) by the cron job `/etc/cron.d/dshield`, this can be verified by 'My Account' -> 'My Reports'
+- you can try running the script `/srv/dshield/dshield.pl` manually as root
+- have a look at the output from the status script: `/home/pi/install/dshield/bin/status.sh`

 ## Updates

 ### Normal Updates